llllllllll/ProjectEuler/README.md

-JoeJev Gets Learned a Haskell
+Joe Jevnik's Work on Project Euler in Haskell
 =============